 Photo by iStock.com/fotoVoyager

-An evening walk along the Mong Kok section of the road yields some of the best technicolour views of Hong Kong.
+Otherwise, an evening walk along the Mong Kok section of Nathan Road, a major avenue in Kowloon, yields some of the best technicolour views of Hong Kong.
+Witness the panoply of LED-powered signs here.

 The 3.6 km main street cutting through the heart of Kowloon is flanked by glitzy malls and low-hanging street signs.
 The road lies on top of multiple MTR stations.